gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 For the partition, I chose to make it manually.
 From the free space available, I created a partition of 2GB and mounted it into "mnt/backup".

-For the SSH part, I'm basing myself on the following [link](https://github.com/gustavoalito/BeCode/blob/main/Linux-Server-Client-Project/Server_hardenning.md)
+=> For the firewall and SSH parts, I'm basing myself on the following [link](https://github.com/gustavoalito/BeCode/blob/main/Linux-Server-Client-Project/Server_hardenning.md)

 ---